-From 1 July 2022 councils will have the option to make superannuation contribution payments for councillors based on the superannuation guarantee amount.
+Councils also have the option to make superannuation contribution payments for councillors based on the superannuation guarantee amount.

 Before a councillor can receive a superannuation contribution payment, they must nominate a superannuation account for the payment to be made into.